hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group in which the Linux Virtual Machine Scale Set should be exist.
 Changing this forces a new resource to be created.

-* `admin_username` - (Required) The username of the local administrator on each Virtual Machine Scale Set instance.
-Changing this forces a new resource to be created.

 * `instances` - (Required) The number of Virtual Machines in the Scale Set.

 -> **NOTE:** If you're using AutoScaling, you may wish to use [Terraform's `ignore_changes` functionality](https://www.terraform.io/docs/configuration/resources.html#ignore_changes) to ignore changes to this field.